jtpio/governance/_sources/conduct/reporting_online.md

 has ended and that everyone is physically safe.

-The Code of Conduct committee will then follow the [standard procedure][enforcement.md#Resolutions] to arrive at and communicate a resolution.
+The Code of Conduct committee will then follow the [standard procedure](enforcement.md) to arrive at and communicate a resolution.

 ## Appealing the Code of Conduct Committee’s Response

-To appeal a decision of the Code of Conduct Committee, contact the Jupyter Steering Council at [*steeringcouncil@jupyter.org*](mailto:steeringcouncil@jupyter.org) with your appeal and they will review the case.
+To appeal a decision of the Code of Conduct Committee, contact the Jupyter Executive Council at [*steeringcouncil@jupyter.org*](mailto:steeringcouncil@jupyter.org) with your appeal and they will review the case.

-The Steering Council will gather all relevant information from the Committee and provide a resolution within two weeks.
+The Executive Council will gather all relevant information from the Committee and provide a resolution within two weeks.
 If more time is required, it should inform the appellant within that time frame.